 Timelapse filmmaking is a DSLR photography technique.
 Crucially, frames are shot using regular intervals, the timing of which is variable depending on the desired result.

 I’ve been practicing the art of timelapse photography for over three years, immediately falling in love with the richness and depth that this type of filmmaking provides.
-It’s application can be used for all sorts of situations, often providing a distinctly unique feeling.
+It’s application can be used for all sorts of situations, providing a distinctly unique feeling.

 Condensing various periods of time in a filmic way is captivating, insightful, and beautiful.
 Where lots of motion is captured, the viewer will always notice different things happening on subsequent viewings.
-Timelapse is also an art form that everyone will likely enjoy watching.
+Timelapse is also an art form that everyone will enjoy watching.

-Motion controlled shots adds more interest and dynamism to compositions by showing the juxtaposition of things such as foreground motion and latent natural motion, i.e, clouds etc.
+Motion controlled shots adds interest and dynamism to compositions by showing the juxtaposition of things such as foreground motion and latent natural motion, i.e, clouds etc.

 Check out my showreel and other projects to get a feel for my timelapse filmmaking work, and please feel free to contact me to discuss a project.
 I am based in Bristol but will always travel where required.